kamesstory/kamesstory.github.io/stream/thoughts.md

 - all advice is bad...

-  - ...and it's your responsibility to parse what works for you. to do so, you must understand:
+  - ...and it's your responsibility to parse what works for you.
+To do so, you must understand:
   - 1. (T) What worked for them.
   - 2. (M) Their mental model of you, aka what they think works for you.
   - 3. (Y) What actually works for you.